ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 17/07/2024: Our review paper on [Anonymization: The imperfect science of using data while preserving privacy](https://www.science.org/doi/10.1126/sciadv.adn7053) has been published in Science Advances.
 Joint work with Andrea Gadotti, Luc Rocher, Florimond Houssiau and Yves-Alexandre de Montjoye.

-20/06/2024: Our paper [Re-pseudonymization Strategies for Smart Meter Data Are Not Robust to Deep Learning Profiling Attacks](https://dl.acm.org/doi/10.1145/3626232.3653272) received the Best Paper Award at the ACM CODASPY '24 conference! 🏆📜 Miruna Rusu, co-first author on the paper, presented the work in Porto, Portugal.
+20/06/2024: Our paper [Re-pseudonymization Strategies for Smart Meter Data Are Not Robust to Deep Learning Profiling Attacks](https://dl.acm.org/doi/10.1145/3626232.3653272) received the Best Paper Award at the ACM CODASPY '24 conference! 🏆 Miruna Rusu, co-first author on the paper, presented the work in Porto, Portugal.

 08/06/2024: New paper [A Zero Auxiliary Knowledge Membership Inference Attack on Aggregate Location Data](https://arxiv.org/abs/2406.18671) accepted in PoPETS 2024!
 Joint work with Vincent Guan, Florent Guépin and Yves-Alexandre de Montjoye.

 05/06/2024: New paper [Correlation inference attacks against machine learning models](https://arxiv.org/abs/2112.08806) accepted in Science Advances!
 Joint work with Florent Guépin and Yves-Alexandre de Montjoye.

-26/02/2024: New paper [Re-pseudonymization Strategies for Smart Meter Data Are Not Robust to Deep Learning Profiling Attacks](https://dl.acm.org/doi/10.1145/3626232.365327) accepted at ACM CODASPY '24!
-Joint work with Miruna Rusu and Yves-Alexandre de Montjoye.

-01/02/2024: New paper [Investigating the Effect of Misalignment on Membership Privacy in the White-box Setting](https://arxiv.org/abs/2306.05093) accepted at PoPETS 2024!
-Joint work with Daniel Jones, Yves-Alexandre de Montjoye, and Shruti Tople.

-22/01/2024: I attended the discussion panel of the [Synthetic Data for Biomedical Applications](https://www.datascience.ch/event/synthetic-data-for-biomedical-applications) workshop organised by CHUV and the Swiss Data Science Center.

 More news [here](https://ana-mariacretu.github.io/news-archive/).